briencj/asremlPlus/README.md

 This version is compatible with both `ASReml-R` versions 3 and 4. `ASReml-R` version 4 is currently undergoing beta-testing and has some changes in syntax that necessitate changes in asremlPlus.

-Versions of `asremlPlus` 4.x-xx are a major revamp of the package and also include substantial syntax changes.
+Versions 4.x-xx of `asremlPlus` are a major revamp of the package and include substantial syntax changes.

 ## More information